 “We live in a world that is predominantly heterosexual,” says certified drug and alcohol counselor Michael Caruso, “and while people have become more accepting of homosexuality, there is still plenty of stigma that gay men have internalized.
-If your family of origin doesn’t accept you and the world sees you as being something to fear, you’re eventually going to want to numb out from that.
-Even within the LGBT community, people are met with body shaming and pressure to look a certain way – they want to escape that too.”
+If your family doesn’t accept you and the world sees you as something to fear, you’re going to want to escape.

 Jason De Puy, a drag queen with eight years of sobriety and West Hollywood town hall panelist said that “the problem is rarely discussed openly.
-And that like many young gay men who come to West Hollywood, he had not been taught about gay sex and was ashamed by it.
+Like many young gay men, he had not been taught about gay sex and was ashamed.
 He was introduced to crystal meth at a bathhouse, and it seemed to make intimacy easier and more euphoric.”
 “Meth and sex kept me from having to deal with life,” said De Puy.

-Ultimately, like all addictions and risky behaviors, chemsex continues to harm an already marginalized “party” demographic in the gay community that traditionally does not seek help.
-And while drug treatment centers such as CAST Centers offer evidence based treatment for sex and drug addiction, the stigma of internalized homophobia and the resulting loneliness are issues that need to be addressed.
-As West Hollywood councilman John Duran said, “Talking with one another about chemsex, reducing stigma, and raising awareness will help promote behavior change and harm reduction.”
+Like all addictions and risky behaviors, chemsex continues to harm an already marginalized “party” demographic in the gay community.
+Drug treatment centers such as CAST Centers offer evidence based treatment for addiction.
+The stigma of internalized homophobia and the resulting loneliness are issues that need to be addressed.

-If you or someone you care about has a problem with meth or other drugs, is lonely, isolating, or is engaging in risky sexual behaviors and wants to stop… CAST Centers is here to help.
+If you or someone you care about has a problem with drugs and wants to stop… CAST Centers is here to help.